gittydia/GridSense/README.md

 ### 4. **Data Display**
    - Displays historical race data, live telemetry, and session results in an easy-to-read format.
    - **Output**: Interactive charts, tables, and graphs for better visualization.

-### 4. **Championship Winner Prediction**
-   - Predicts who will likely to win the championship in both driver and constructor based on the historical data, driver performance, team performance, and car performance.
-   - **Output**: Percentage probability of each driver and constructor winning the race.

 ## How It Works